MarkGoncharovAl/ILab/OpenCL_Math/README.md

 NVidia code
 ===========
  Code from the article for easy reading:
     > Example 44-1.
-The Conjugate Gradient Solve
+The Conjugate Gradient Solver
     > ```c
     > void clCGSolver::solveInit()
     > {